OregonBanner/experience-manager-65.zh-Hans/help/communities/dispatcher.md

         }

       # The invalidate section defines the pages that are "invalidated" after
       # any activation.
-Please note that the activated page itself and all
+The activated page itself and all
       # related documents are flushed on an modification.
 For example: if the
       # page /foo/bar is activated, all /foo/bar.* files are removed from the
       # cache.